CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-06.md

 james201010/cluster-agent:latest
 ```

 However, if you were deploying the Cluster Agent in your own Kubernetes cluster, you would need to build your own Cluster Agent Docker image in your own Docker repository.
-Instructions for building your own Cluster Agent Docker image can be found [here](lab-exercise-06-b.md) and are included for reference only.
+Instructions for building your own Cluster Agent Docker image in AWS ECR can be found [here](lab-exercise-06-b.md) and are included for reference only.

 <br>